 How do we make sense of the chapters of our lives we wish didn’t exist?
-There is a chapter of my life I would have chosen to never go through if it were in my power.
+There is a chapter of my life I would have chosen to never go through if it were in my power to do so.
 However, I am now thankful for it since I see the good it has brought.

 In December of 1997, I had a panic attack.
 I was out for supper with my husband and some good friends.
 I thought I was having a reaction to the food.
-My heart rate was 120, I became white as a sheet and I couldn't breathe.
+My heart rate was 120, I became white as a sheet and I could’t breathe.
 I wasn’t too sure what was happening, but it was a feeling like none other.
-Six months prior, my husband’s brother had died at the age of 31.
+Six months prior to this incident, my husband’s brother had died at the age of 31.
 I thought I was doing OK with my grieving until that moment.

 I finally began to be honest with myself and with God.
 He was, to my surprise, willing to answer my questions without putting me down.
-He was gentle and drew me into His arms.
+He was gentle and drew me close.
 He began to show me that life is not full of fear.
 He began to show me joy!
-I began to trust Him, and bit by bit, let go of some of my control.
+I began to trust him, and bit by bit, let go of my desire to control things.
 A favorite verse of mine through this was Jeremiah 29:11: "For I know the plans I have for you, declares the Lord.
 Plans to prosper you and not to harm you, plans to give you a hope and a future."
 That hope and future were what I needed.

 The chapter didn’t end there, though.
-I found myself facing my father’s death in 1999.
-I had not, for some time, had as severe anxiety as those few months in 1997.
-However, I knew that the anxiety was lurking underneath; still a tender and unhealed wound.
-I joined a support group at our church that was specifically for anxiety and panic disorder.
+I found myself facing my father’s death a little later.
+I had not experienced anxiety for a while when that happened.
+However, I knew that the anxiety was lurking underneath, still a tender and unhealed wound.
+I joined a support group at our church designed specifically for anxiety and panic disorder.
 I didn’t think that I’d need much help; just a bit of support to prevent what I’d experienced before.
 What a surprise, as I learned more about myself and the anxiety.
 I’m still in that group, now as an assistant leader.
 It is such a joy to see healing in others as they join and walk through their journey with us.